ibm-cloud-docs/containers/cs_istio_mesh.md

   {: pre}

 2. Check or add your cluster's zones in the `istio-ingressgateway-zone` fields.
-  * If you installed the Istio add-on at version 1.5, verify that all of your cluster zones are included in the `istio-ingressgateway-zone` fields.
+  * If you initially installed the Istio add-on at version 1.5 or later, verify that all of your cluster zones are included in the `istio-ingressgateway-zone` fields.
-  * If you updated your Istio add-on from version 1.4 to 1.5, add your cluster's zones to the configmap.
+  * If you initially installed the Istio add-on at version 1.4 and updated to version 1.5 or later, add your cluster's zones to the configmap.
       1. Get the zones that your worker nodes are deployed to.
         ```
         ibmcloud ks cluster get -c <cluster_name_or_ID> | grep Zones